 》Co-created The Dairy Detox and The Dairy-Freedom Cookbook

 Sadly, even with all my nutritional knowledge and success, I couldn’t save my mother.
 At the young age of 59, she died of a heart attack.
-I was 20 weeks pregnant.
+I was 20 weeks pregnant with her only grandchild.

 I felt alone, lost, and confused, just in time for the arrival of my greatest teacher: my daughter.
 Truth: I was a perfect mother—right up until the moment I went into labor. 😉 That’s when my life really unraveled.

 I had a beautiful baby girl who would. not. sleep.
-Betraying my rendezvous with sleep, our whole world was marked in 15 minute blocks.
+Betraying my slumber rendezvous, our whole world was marked in 15-minute blocks.
 Who knew a tiny 7.5-pound being could crush this consummate caretaker?
 I felt like a complete failure as a mother.

-Trained for self-reliance, I believed it was my job to figure this out for myself.
+Trained to be compulsively self-reliant, I believed it was my job to figure this out for myself.
 Nothing was working.
 Bleary-eyed, terrified, and hopeless, I had nothing left to lose.
 Taking a deep breath and opening my eyes wide so I could look worthy, I braced myself to take the risk that would become my moment of truth: I asked for help.

 In time, I got the lesson my baby had been so patiently delivering over and over again.
-She was demanding that I pull back from the world and gather my focus on her, so that she could lead me back to myself.
+She was demanding that I pull back from the world and gather my focus on her, which would ultimately lead me back to myself.
 With awareness, I traded in my baggage and perfectionism for tools that:

 》support and nourish me with more than just food